 Our elected leaders: UUCB Board

 Diane Tucker has been a member of UUCB for nearly 25 years.
 She has served on the Board, as Chair and a member of the Finance Committee, and on the Nominating Committee.
 Diane grew up in Cedar Rapids, Iowa and earned her bachelor’s and doctoral degrees from University of Iowa in clinical and developmental psychology.
 After completing a clinical internship at University of Washington in Seattle, she did a postdoctoral fellowship in neurobiology at Washington University in St. Louis before accepting a position as Assistant Professor at UAB in 1985.
-Her research interests included developmental physiology, neuroscience, psycho-oncology, and impact of genetic test results.
-In 2005 she was appointed the Founding Director of the Science and Technology Honors Program at UAB, which is currently part of the UAB Honors College.
+In 2005, she was appointed the Founding Director of the Science and Technology Honors Program at UAB, which is currently part of the UAB Honors College.
 Diane is an avid hiker and enjoys outdoor adventures.

-Keight Staub joined UUCB in 2019 and currently serves as a worship associate, board member and is on multiple church task groups including the website design team and COVID-19 guidance committee.
-She holds a bachelor’s degree in journalism and public relations from UAB.
+Barbara Keight Staub joined UUCB in 2019 and currently serves as a worship associate, website administrator and vice president of the UUCB Board.
+She holds a bachelor’s degree in journalism and public relations from The University of Alabama at Birmingham.
 Professionally, Keight is an internal communications specialist with a focus on employee engagement.
-Some people know her by her first name, Barbara.
 Her hobbies include travel, writing, gardening and learning new plant-based recipes.
 Keight is married to Trevor Staub and has two adorable cats at home.